The Ohio State University Alternative Retirement Program (ARP) Overview

 - Receive the funds under a settlement option that provides for substantially equal periodic payments (not less frequently than annually) payable over your lifetime or the lifetime of your beneficiary.

 Additional exemptions may apply.
-Neither Voya Financial® nor its affiliated companies or representatives provide tax or legal advice.
+Neither Voya Financial® nor its affiliated companies or financial professionals provide tax or legal advice.
 Please consult a tax adviser or attorney before making a tax-related investment/insurance decision.

 There are several distribution options to choose from including: